-If you iron a shirt that’s dirty or sporting stains, you could set the stains, so make sure you have a clean shirt.
+If you iron a dirty shirt, you could set the stains, so make sure you have a clean shirt.

 You will need to fill the iron with water.
-If you have access to distilled water, a lot of irons will recommend mixing a solution of one part water and one part distilled water.
+If you have access to distilled water, make a solution of one part water, and one part distilled water.
 Check what your specific iron says before adding the water.

 How To Iron A Shirt

-We’ll take you through the steps so you become an expert in ironing shirts.
-Once you get the hang of it, it only takes a couple of minutes to do this step.
+We’ll take you through the steps, so you become an expert in ironing shirts.
+Once you get the hang of it, doing this only takes a couple of minutes.

 Using The Iron

-Before you turn the iron on, you need to check your shirt’s label instructions.
-Each shirt will have different requirements when it comes to washing, drying, and ironing.
-Make sure you check this to take the best care of your clothes.
+Before you turn the iron on, you need to check your shirt’s care label instructions.
+Each shirt will have different requirements for washing, drying, and ironing.

 You’ll notice symbols on the label.
 This is what they mean: